ljw9510/ljw9510/README.md

 Hi!

-I am **Joowon Lee**, a Ph.D. student in the Department of Statistics at University of Wisconsin-Madison.
+I am **Joowon Lee**, a Ph.D. student in the Department of Statistics at the University of Wisconsin-Madison.

 I am interested in the fields of causal inference and machine learning.
 My general research interest is to learn important latent features on large datasets for classification or prediction tasks.
-I seek methods that can give interpretable results so that it can be widely used and communicated.
+I seek methods that can give interpretable results so that they can be widely used and communicated.

 While I love to help individual patients to improve their health conditions, my ultimate goal is to develop novel statistical methods for medical and public health studies, aiming for the overall improvement of public health status.
 As long as I can pursue these goals, I am not yet confined to any particular type of job (e.g. academia or industry).